zugdev/algo.h/README.md

 - **Kosaraju's Algorithm**

   Kosaraju's Algorithm finds strongly connected components in a graph.

+- **BCC (Biconnected Components)**

-This can also be used to identify articulation points and bridges.
+  Finds articulation points in non-directed graphs, this can then be used to calculate biconnected components.

 ### understanding